eslint/cn.eslint.org/docs/rules/init-declarations.md

 ---
-title: Rule init-declarations
+title: init-declarations - Rules
 layout: doc
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->

-# Enforce/Disallow Variable Initializations (init-declarations)
+# require or disallow initialization in variable declarations (init-declarations)

-# 强制或禁止变量初始化 (init-declarations)
+# 强制或禁止变量声明语句中初始化 (init-declarations)

 In JavaScript, variables can be assigned during declaration, or at any point afterwards using an assignment statement.
 For example, in the following code, `foo` is initialized during declaration, while `bar` is initialized later.